Understanding Section 234C of the Income Tax Act

 ---|---|---|---|---|---|

 The total interest u/s 234C payable for these delayed payments is ₹2,600.
-The above example showcases the importance of timely tax payments to prevent any unnecessary financial penalties.
-By calculating the deficit using an accurate tool such as a 234C interest calculator, the corresponding penalties can further be simplified.
+The above example highlights the importance of making timely tax payments to avoid unnecessary financial penalties.
+By calculating the deficit using an accurate tool, such as a 234C interest calculator, the corresponding penalties can be further simplified.

 Exceptions to Advance Tax Interest Under Section 234C